Corporate Headquarters: 200 Myles Standish Blvd, Ste 3, Taunton, MA 02780 | Phone: 508-291-2116

 Safety

-When the First and Last Miles are the most important
+When the First and Last Miles are the Most Important

-We have numerous programs in place to keep our employees, and the public safe.
 Here are just some of our programs, in accordance with Federal and State laws.

-• ENS Signs (Emergency Notification Systems)
+ENS Signs (Emergency Notification Systems)

 • Mass Coastal Railroad has a blue ENS sign located at every grade crossing across our network.
 The purpose of the ENS sign is to provide the public with critical information at every highway-rail grade crossing.
 The information contained on the ENS sign enables the public to reach the railroad responsible for the crossing and to identify the specific crossing in the event of an emergency.
-The phone number on our ENS signs is an emergency number, which goes directly to our dispatch center, and is monitored 24/7, 365 days a year.
+The phone number on our ENS signs is an emergency number, which goes directly to our dispatch center, and is monitored 24/7, 365 days a year

 • US FRA 49 CFR Part 234-E

-• Railroad Trespassing Signs
+Railroad Trespassing Signs

-• Highway Grade Crossings
+Highway Grade Crossings

 • Mass Coastal Railroad services and operates 161 Highway Grade Crossings across the Commonwealth of Massachusetts.
 The vast majority of which are ACTIVE crossings (w/ Lights and Gates) but extreme caution should be used at ALL grade crossings.
 Drivers should reduce speed, never stop on the tracks, and Look, Listen, and Live.